maxji777/HermesJS/readme.md

             // grap page title
             var title = $('h1').text();

+            // add page title to our array for saving hermes.data.titles.push(title);

             // return true to continue to next url
             // or false to stop the process (if data scrapping failed or element not found) return true;